 To keep the baseline level of pollution consistent across tests, CK opened the window to let in outdoor air (and outdoor air pollution) until it the particulate pollution was the same as outdoors.
 Then, CK turned the Cannon air purifier on high for 20 minutes.
 He ran three tests with the windows open and three tests with the window closed.

-Results: Can You Use a Purifier with The Window Open?
+Results: Can You Use an Air Purifier with the Window Open?

-With the window closed, the Cannon reduced particulate by an average of 90% after 20 minutes (blue lines).
+With the window closed, the Cannon air purifier reduced particulate by an average of 90% after 20 minutes (blue lines).
 With the window open, the Cannon air purifier managed a 60% reduction (red lines).

 The data shows that it’s clearly better to close the windows with running your air purifier.
 No shocker there!